dabari-framework/dabari-framework/README.md

 simple usage :

-	   // create application which will start event loop and hold all windows App myapp;
+	   // create the application that will start the event loop and hold all windows App myapp;

-	   // create on window with default params
+	   // create one window with default params
 	   Window* win = Window::New() ;

 	   // add it to the application